oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 ## Create an Angular app with the Angular CLI

 The Angular CLI was a revolutionary tool when it was released in 2016.
-It's now the standard way to create new Angular projects, and it's the easiest way to get started with Angular.
+It's now the standard way to create new Angular projects and the easiest way to get started with Angular.
 Many web frameworks have adopted similar tools to improve their developer experience.

-You don't have to install Angular CLI globally, the `npx` command can install and run it for you.
+You don't have to install Angular CLI globally.
+The `npx` command can install and run it for you.

 ```shell
 npx @angular/cli@16.0.0-rc.3 new app --routing --style css